 - Set everything up and keep you compliant on an ongoing basis.

 - Be the resident healthcare know-it-all for your employees, so you don’t have to answer difficult questions on all things health insurance.

-2. Health benefits makes your employees happy
+2. Health benefits make your employees happy

 According to a survey by Glassdoor, employees said health insurance is, by far, the most important benefit they receive from their employer.
-That’s why employers should offer health insurance as their first company benefit, then add on additional benefits over time.
+That’s why employers should offer health insurance to employees as their first company benefit, then add on additional benefits over time.

 The top three benefits that make employees the most satisfied, according to Glassdoor’s study, are:

 - Vacation and PTO